 What are the best times to send those emails out?
 If you can, we would recommend deploying the first cart abandonment email within 10 minutes of the recorded abandoned cart/basket.
 If, for some reason, you cannot have an instant deployment, aim to send these emails out within the first hour.

 Also, you could create a series of abandoned cart emails – a workflow – where the first message would be deployed instantly (or within the next 10 minutes).
 Depending on the response, you could then split your workflow and segment by engagement too.

 For example, a contact who has opened the first cart abandonment email but has not completed the purchase would get one version of the follow-up email.
 The contact who hasn’t opened the first cart abandonment email will receive a different version of the second email.
 Again, time is of the essence.
 Plan the second email to be deployed within the next 24 hours.

 You can test having three emails in the workflow – the third email could be sent within 72 hours after the cart was abandoned.
 See if that works.
 Testing can always give you more insight and lead to improvement.
 Here’s an example of a cart abandonment workflow.

 Next time we’ll learn a bit more about sending abandoned cart emails, what else we can add to the workflows, review some examples, and more.
 Stay tuned!

-Make sure you check our blog regularly and don’t forget to subscribe to our emails.
-Or you may want to follow up the last blog post on Email Marketing and Influencers: Can it Work? if you’ve missed it out.
+Make sure you check our blog regularly, and don’t forget to subscribe to our emails.
+Or you may want to follow up on the last blog post on Email Marketing and Influencers: Can it Work?
+If you’ve missed it.